Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Materiality Matrix:

-Through formal and informal sessions of engagement* that occur constantly –from follow-up meetings with clients to the same monthly board meetings– we are continuously collecting the advances and changes in the needs and expectations from our different internal and external interest groups to adjust not only our management approach when necessary, but also the communication channels and accountability mechanisms to strengthen trust in relationships, making visible the value created.
+Through formal and informal engagement sessions* that constantly take place with internal and external stakeholders – from follow-up meetings with clients to monthly board meetings- we are continuously gathering updates regarding progress and changes in their needs and expectations in order to adjust not only our management approach when necessary, but also our communication channels and accountability mechanisms with the aim of strengthening trust in our relationships, thus highlighting the value we create.
+We validate our materiality internally on an annual basis and with the support of a third party at least once every three years.

 Stakeholders

-We are allies for the development of all our interest groups and sub-groups, developing our relationships in a transparent manner, based on respect, trust and coherence with our principles and values.
-We set ourselves the following objectives taking into account the level of involvement* desired:
+We are an ally in the development of all our stakeholder groups and sub-groups, advancing our relationships in a transparent manner, based on respect, trust and coherence with our principles and values, tracing objectives with each of our stakeholders according to the desired level of involvement*.

 • Be an excellent financial and reputational investment, ensuring corporate sustainability and a positive impact on society.